Alexei Kharitonenkov: Career

 From 1986 to 1992, Kharitonenkov was a research fellow at Biochemistry Department, Biology Faculty, Moscow State University, Moscow, Russia.
 Between 1994 and 1998 he was a staff scientist at the Molecular Biology department of the Max Planck Institute of Biochemistry.
 Next, he joined Eli Lilly and Company and worked there until 2014.
 He then moved to Calibrium, LLC.
 Upon acquisition of this company, he pursued his research at Novo Nordisk USA in 2016.
 More recently, Kharitonenkov has been an executive and/or founder of startups within the biopharmaceutical field, where he has also been an inventor.

 He has authored more than 100 peer-reviewed papers, most of them studying aspects of signal transduction, molecular biology, pharmacology, drug discovery and development in the areas of cancer and metabolic diseases.
 He is also a contributing author to chapters of review books on endocrine FGFs and metabolism and FGF21 as a therapeutic agent.
 In 1997 and 2005, he contributed to priming articles describing the structures and functions of SIRPs and FGF21.
 He is named as an inventor on multiple patents.

-Works

-Kharitonenkov's research papers have been cited over 14,500 times.

-According to Google Scholar, his most cited papers are: